By Miranda Wilson

 Getting Set Up

-- Tripod: You can go low-tech and attach your phone to a music stand with duct tape, but for a less precarious option, Staples sells a flexible cell phone tripod for under $5.
+- Tripod.
+You can go low-tech and attach your phone to a music stand with duct tape, but for a less precarious option, you can find a flexible cell phone tripod online for around $10.

 You might find that you love remote teaching and want to keep doing it in the future.
 In this case, consider investing in some fancier equipment.
 A USB audio interface such as the Scarlett Solo 3rd Generation connects with your computer, your headphones, and your microphone for clarity and depth of sound quality.
 A good ribbon mic such as the sE Electronics VR2 works well for up-close stringed instruments.
 If you find that switching between playing and talking causes sound distortion, try using a headset for talking and the ribbon mic for playing.